Five reasons why the ferry beats flying!

 Time is an indulgent commodity in today’s world.
 Yet, when you catch the ferry, you have so much time on your hands that you spend the first half-an-hour feeling a little disoriented.
-Should you sit down, should you walk around, should you play a game, should you get a coffee, should you have a wine or beer, should you get a lovely breakfast (even though you already had breakfast and/or it’s mid-afternoon).
+Should you sit down, walk around, play a game, get a coffee, have a wine or beer, get a lovely breakfast (even though you already had breakfast and/or it’s mid-afternoon)?
 So, you should probably start off by doing nothing for ten minutes to adjust to this forgotten sensation.
 You’ve left rushing behind on the shore and you are now officially on holiday.

 So goodbye jet-setters, enjoy your inconveniently located airport, all those people and all that traffic.
 You’re just going to take our time and it’s going to feel great!

 If you want to see New Zealand from the air, then simply go to Google Maps.
 It’s not quite the same as “seeing” New Zealand, is it though?
 Whilst you are in Google Maps, you will see the Interislander ferry route meandering through the Tory Channel and Queen Charlotte Sound.
 Dotted with isolated islands and secretive bays, this is one of the most remote parts of the world.
 It is also stunningly beautiful.